Current Status - Ohio

 • HB 458 (2023) introduced stricter voter ID requirements and changes to election administration, including new rules affecting early voting and mail ballots.
 These changes have contributed to confusion and uneven access across counties.

-• New legislation taking effect in March, 2026 (SB 293) adds additional verification requirements, including proof-of-citizenship checks and expanded procedures for provisional ballots when voter information cannot be immediately confirmed.
+• New legislation in effect as of March 2026 (SB 293) adds additional verification requirements, including proof-of-citizenship checks and expanded procedures for provisional ballots when voter information cannot be immediately confirmed.
 The law also changes mail-in ballot rules and creates an Ohio Election Integrity Commission to oversee aspects of election administration.

 • Ongoing litigation and administrative changes continue to shape how these rules are applied across counties.
 These barriers can disproportionately affect voters who rely on early or mail voting—including many women balancing caregiving and work responsibilities that make flexible voting options more important.